simon-smart88/disagapp/inst/shiny/modules/prep_mesh.md

 There are two sets of parameters that affect the mesh inside and outside of the area of interest.
 In most cases the boundary parameters (convex, concave and resolution) do not need altering, but if you wish to modify them, toggle the "Change boundary parameters" switch.

 You can generate multiple meshes using different parameters and these will all be visible in the Results panel.
-You can select which one to use in the model in the
+You can select which one to use in the model in the model in the "Selected mesh" dropdown menu.
-*Finalise data* module.

 To increase the number of nodes, decrease the *Max edge* parameter which controls the maximum distance between nodes: